Skip to main content

 Best Spots for Turtle Watching

-• Petit Cul-de-Sac - smaller but equally productive
+Petit Cul-de-Sac — Smaller but equally productive

-• Colombier Bay - accessible by boat or hiking trail
+Colombier Bay — Accessible by boat or hiking trail

 Nesting Season

 From April to October, female turtles come ashore at night to lay eggs.
 The most common nesting beaches are Saline, Gouverneur, and Colombier.
-If you're lucky enough to witness nesting or hatching, maintain distance and never use flash photography.

 Responsible Turtle Watching

-These are endangered species protected by French law.
+Sea turtles are endangered species protected by French law.
 Follow these guidelines:

-• Maintain at least 3 meters distance
+• Maintain at least 3 meters distance — Let them come to you

-• Never touch or chase turtles
+• Never touch or chase turtles — This causes stress and can harm them

-• Don't block their path to the surface
+• Don't block their path to the surface — They need to breathe

 Conservation Efforts